EXTREMOPHILARUM/zephyr-api/README.md

 - **Responsive Design** - Works on various screen sizes

 ### 🔒 Benefits of Tauri Backend
-- **CORS-Free** - Bypass browser CORS restrictions by making requests from Rust
+- **CORS-Free** - Bypass browser CORS restrictions by making requests from Rust (works on mobile too!)
 - **Native Performance** - Fast HTTP requests with Rust's `reqwest` crate
-- **Cross-Platform** - Works on macOS, Windows, and Linux
+- **Cross-Platform** - Works on macOS, Windows, Linux, Android, and iOS
 - **Small Bundle Size** - Lighter than Electron alternatives
+- **Mobile-Ready** - Test APIs on the go with full feature parity on mobile devices

 ## 🛠️ Technology Stack